-Over the years, we’ve met lots of inspiring weight loss success stories.
-But we’ve met a lot of diet dropouts, too.
-“The dieters who keep quitting and starting over and quitting again— those are the ones I’ve always wanted to do more for, because, really, that’s most of us!” reveals former Weight Watchers’ exec Liz Josefsberg, a nutrition expert who coached celebs like Katie Couric, Jennifer Hudson and Jessica Simpson as they worked the famous program.
-Ultimately, Josefsberg left Weight Watchers to create her own dropout-proof approach.
+Over the years, we’ve heard lots of inspiring weight-loss success stories, but we’ve also seen a lot of diet dropouts.
+“The dieters who keep quitting and starting over and quitting again — those are the ones I’ve always wanted to do more for, because really, that’s most of us!” reveals former Weight Watchers’ exec Liz Josefsberg, a nutrition expert who has coached celebs like Katie Couric, Jennifer Hudson, and Jessica Simpson.
+Ultimately, Josefsberg left Weight Watchers to create her own dropout-proof approach, the Target 100 Diet.
 The result?
-A gentle detox designed to help us feel amazing as we slim down—and also to keep working with ease even when life gets crazy.
-“My plan has very few rules and doesn’t have to be followed to the letter.
+A gentle detox designed to help us feel amazing as we slim down — and also to keep working with ease even when life gets crazy.
+Josefsberg says, “My plan has very few rules and doesn’t have to be followed to the letter.
 So even when everything’s not perfect, you can lose weight and keep it off!”

-Jennifer and Jessica are among the women already raving about the regimen in Target 100, which, despite being super-relaxed, can still whisk off 10 pounds in two weeks, making it one of the best diets for longevity.
-Says Josefsberg: “Some times when we’re less strict and just focus on making our bodies feel their absolute best, that’s when the magic happens.”
+Jennifer Hudson and Jessica Simpson are among the women already raving about the regimen in the Target 100 diet, which, despite being super relaxed, can still whisk off 10 pounds in two weeks (and it's what makes it one of the best diets for longevity).
+Says Josefsberg: “Sometimes when we’re less strict and just focus on making our bodies feel their absolute best, that’s when the magic happens.”
 Will magic happen for you?
-Here’s how to find out.
+Scroll below to find out.

 She adds, “After about a week of tracking, you can effectively ballpark carbs, too.
 You don’t have to be precise.
 Close counts.”
 And even if you find yourself way off the mark at times, you’re still in the game!